Andrea Tiritiello: Club career

-He is the product of Livorno youth teams.
+He is a product of Livorno youth teams.
 He made several bench appearances for Livorno's senior squad in 2013–14 Serie A season, but did not see any time on the field.

 After Livorno, he spent two seasons in Serie D.

 He made his Serie C debut for Tuttocuoio on 28 August 2016 in a game against Prato, as a 90th-minute substitute for Diego Borghini.

 On 25 July 2018, he signed a three-year contract with Serie B club Cosenza.

 On 8 January 2019, he joined Virtus Francavilla on loan.
 On 9 August 2019, the loan was renewed.

 On 26 August 2022, Tiritiello moved to Lucchese.